5punk/delivery-platform-monitor/README.md

 ## Tracking

-Anonymous Usage collected
+__Anonymous Usage collected__

-No restaurant / store IDs, names, locations or any of that sort of data collected
+No restaurant / store IDs, names, locations or any of that sort of data collected.

-Just the basic running statistics to help optimize and improve future work
+Just the basic running statistics to help optimize and improve future work.

 You can always [opt out](https://github.com/5punk/food-service-monitor/blob/master/src/config/track.js#L6), but sending anonymous data will benefit everyone.